atk4/dsql/docs/queries.rst

     Orders query result-set in ascending or descending order by single or multiple fields.

-    :param int $order: one or more field names, expression etc.
+    :param string $order: one or more field names, expression etc.
     :param int $desc: pass true to sort descending
     :returns: $this